QPotato/Bracketless-Steps/README.md

 ## Creadits

+Thanks to Nirvash for the idea for the corner piece.
 Thanks to Vaughan14 in the Ryhthm Game Cabs discord server for the original schematics of the panels.
-And thanks dj505 for the initial STL files for bracketless frames.
+Thanks dj505 in thingiverse for the initial STL files for bracketless frames.
 I took a lot of measurements from there.